 Rule # 5: Change Management

-Wrap all of the above into a well-defined, documented and approved change management process.
-These procedures will meet internal data center guidelines and may also follow customer process definition.
+Wrap all of the above into a well-defined, documented, and approved change management process.
+These procedures will meet internal data center guidelines and may also follow the customer process definition.
+Contact Connectria today for more information.